LarremoreLab/wiserank/paper/paper.md

 # Acknowledgements

-We acknowledge early and valuable feedback from Kate Wootton and Johan Ugander in shaping the design of this project.
+We acknowledge early and valuable feedback from Kate Wootton, Johan Ugander, and Aaron Clauset in shaping the design of this project.

 # References